oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 The value of `Nullable` is one of the Boolean literals `true` or `false`.
 Absence of the attribute means `true`.

-If the return type is a collection of entity types, the `Nullable` attribute has no meaning and MUST NOT be specified.

-For other collection-valued return types the result will always be a collection that MAY be empty.
+For collection-valued return types the result will always be a collection that MAY be empty.
 In this case the `Nullable` attribute applies to items of the collection and specifies whether the collection MAY contain `null` values.